The Greenbrier Companies: The Greenbrier Companies

 In 2014, Greenbrier announced a railcar maintenance joint venture company with Watco called GBW Railcar Services.
 In, 2018, Greenbrier and Watco announced the discontinuation of the joint venture to allow both companies to better capitalize on railcar maintenance demands in the North American market.
 Under the agreement, the railcar maintenance shops and employees at each location were returned to management by their previous operators.

 In 2015, Greenbrier opened Greenbrier Tlaxcala, a wholly owned railcar manufacturing facility in Tlaxcala, Mexico.
 The company also acquired a 19.5% stake in Amsted-Maxion Hortolândia, a Brazilian railcar manufacturer, for US$15 million; Greenbrier took a majority interest of Greenbrier Maxion in 2017.
 Additionally in 2015, the Saudi Railway Company (SAR) awarded Greenbrier a contract with the Public Investment Fund (PIF) to manufacture nearly 1,200 tank wagons.

 In 2016, The Greenbrier Companies and AstraRail Management (AstraRail Industries, Romania) announced the merging of their European activities into a joint venture, Greenbrier AstraRail.
 As part of the agreement, Greenbrier agreed to pay AstraRail $60 million.
 The joint venture eventually became 75% owned by Greenbrier.

 In 2018, Greenbrier completed an agreement between Turkish railcar manufacturer and maintenance and parts services provider Rayvag Vagon Sanayi ve Ticaret A.S and Greenbrier's European subsidiary, Greenbrier AstraRail, to take a 68% ownership stake in Rayvag.
+The Rayvag operations were sold in 2023.

-In 2019, Greenbrier launched its first environmental, social and governance (ESG) report.
-Since then, it has adopted the Sustainability Accounting Standards Board (SASB) reporting framework.
+In 2019, Greenbrier launched its first Sustainability Report and continues to publish annually.

 Also in 2019, Greenbrier acquired American Railcar Industries (ARI), a transaction valued at $400 million.
 The acquisition added two railcar manufacturing and two railcar component and part producers to Greenbrier's operations, increasing the company's U.S.-based workforce and insulating it from uncertainties related to North American free trade.